queenielyk/CS5010-Image-Manipulation-and-Enhancement/Assignment6/core/README.md

 ## Project idea

-We developed a text-based Image Process program with MVC design idea in assignment 4 and assignment 5.
+We developed a text-based Image Processing application with MVC design idea in assignment 4 and assignment 5.
-Moving to assignment 6, we implemented a view for this Image Process program.
+Moving to assignment 6, we implemented a view (GUI) for this Image Processing application.

 ## Project Structure